Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ### Pingos
 ![Open vs closed-system pingo](https://cheatsheet-assets.ibaguette.com/alevel/geography/Diagram-formation-open-system-pingos.webp)

+Pingos are ice-cored hills in periglacial areas.
+Whilst they look the same and can be easily identified, there are two ways in which they form.
+They take several hundred years to form and only grow by a few cm/year.
+Large pingos visible in Canada and Greenland may be 600m wide and 50m tall, whilst collapsed pingos in Wales giving evidence for prior glacials are only 10m in diameter

+During warmer climatic periods, the ice lens can melt, collapsing the dome of land above and leave a depression, typically a marshy area called an **ognip**, which is surrounded by "ramparts" of soil.

 #### Open system, hydraulic
 These are also known as East Greenland-type pingos as they commonly occur there.